toopay/gas-orm/readme.md

 ```

 #### One to Many Relationship
+Secondly, we will talk about **has_many** relationship.
 This relationship type, is similar with above, except for **one-to-many** relationship, Gas will asume that one record from parent table, is **always** have several records in child table.
 For example, lets say we have two table which have one-to-many relationship, user table (as parent table) and kid table (as child table), then each table should have $relations properties as follow :

 Your **user** model would be something like :